Northern Ireland Launches New Plan to End Violence Against Women and Girls

 Key Developments

 A central aspect of the next phase is tackling misogyny in young men, including working with young boys and men on behaviours, coercive control, and understanding healthy relationships through training delivered in schools, sporting organisations, and hospitals.
-Deputy First Minister Emma Little-Pengelly stressed that prevention is key to tackling the underlying causes of violence before it starts, and criticised online platforms, referring to social media as an "absolute sewer" due to its role in promoting misogyny.
+Deputy First Minister Emma Little-Pengelly stressed that prevention is key to tackling the underlying causes of violence before it starts, and criticised online platforms, referring to social media as an "absolute sewer" due to its role in promoting misogynistic attitudes.

 Why It Matters